acl2018/acl2018-website/call-for-papers.md

 ### Important Note

 ACL 2018 adopts the [new policies for submission, review, and citation][new policies].
+Submissions that violate any of these policies will be rejected without review.
+Most importantly, the policies refer to the *anonymity period*, which starts at *January 22nd, 2018* for ACL 2018.

+- You may not make a non-anonymized version of your paper available online to the general community (for example, via a preprint server) during the anonymity period.

+- You may not update the non-anonymized version during the anonymity period, and we ask you not to advertise it on social media or take other actions that would further compromise double-blind reviewing during the anonymity period.

 The details are described in the section [ACL Author Guidelines](#acl-author-guidelines).
 For the background of the new policies, refer to the [online version][new policies].